Antiepileptic

 v Cause little sedation

-v Effective in all types of seizures
+v Effective in all types

 v Cause induction of enzymes. (potent inducer)